Type

 We cannot accept referrals for people who are:

-- At high risk of serious self-harm, suicide or harm to others
+- At risk of serious self-harm, suicide or harm to others

-- Take part in behaviours which would significantly affect safe engagement in reprocessing (for example, drug and alcohol misuse)
+- Engaging in behaviours which would significantly affect safety in therapy (for example, drug and alcohol misuse)

-- Experience very high levels of dissociation, or diagnosed with dissociative identity disorder
+- Experiencing very high levels of dissociation, or diagnosed with dissociative identity disorder

 - Are going through significant instability in their personal circumstances